Iowa Memory Care Facilities

 Detailed Cost of Memory Care in Iowa

-The projected monthly cost for an Iowa Alzheimer’s care home is just over $4,500 per month, or $54,000 per year.
-Affordable memory care communities can cost even less than that, as some dementia care units charge between $90 and $120 per day for a room.
+The projected monthly cost for an Iowa Alzheimer’s care home is just over $5,350 per month, or $64,200 per year.
+Affordable memory care communities can cost even less than that, as some dementia care units charge between $20 to $50 per day less for a room.
 It’s hard to beat that value.

-Even the most highly rated dementia care homes in Iowa are not super expensive, as many can be found between $200 and $250 per day.
+Even the most highly rated dementia care homes in Iowa are not as expensive as in some other states, as many can be found between $200 and $250 per day.
 These facilities generally feature more amenities, hands-on care, one-on-one interaction and more spacious, private rooms.

 Iowa houses just over 3 million residents with the biggest cities representing Des Moines (population 203,000), Cedar Rapids (population 126,000), Davenport (population 99,000), Sioux City (population 82,600) and Waterloo (population 68,400).
 All of the big cities feature a mixture of affordable and more expensive dementia care.
 Some more rural communities, along with mid-size cities like Ames, Council Bluffs, Dubuque and Iowa City also provide a good selection of memory care.